now-examples/basics/jekyll/about.md

 You can find the source code for this Now deployed example on GitHub:
 [now-examples](https://github.com/zeit/now-examples)

-You can find more information on ZEIT Now on the ZEIT docs:
+You can find more information on ZEIT Now in the ZEIT docs:
 [ZEIT Docs](https://zeit.co/docs)